Wisconsin DNR board refuses to set early wolf hunt

 Supporters of an early hunt argued that the wolf population now stands at about 1,000 animals, three times the DNR's goal of 350 wolves statewide, and they're wreaking havoc on livestock and pets.
 Wildlife enthusiasts renewed arguments that the wolf is simply too beautiful to kill.
 Representatives from Native American tribes with reservations in Wisconsin said they consider the wolf sacred.

-DNR Deputy Administrator Todd Ambs told the board that a hunt has already been scheduled for November and the department needs time to gather input, collect scientific data and set quotas.
+DNR Deputy Secretary Todd Ambs told the board that a hunt has already been scheduled for November and the department needs time to gather input, collect scientific data and set quotas.

 “We do not believe this is an emergency nor does it require (board) action today,” Ambs said.